 African print fashion illustration about Laura Volpintesta

 I love that they have a hand-blocked, crackled and uneven feel that gives infinite variation.
 I love that they don’t look totally perfect and controlled.
 They combine batik , wax-resist technique with block-printed opacity.

-I love that Africa Prints and Wax Prints are as bright on the “right side” as they are on the “wrong side”, and that they are cotton.
-Crisp, light, quality fabric is delightful.
+I love that African Prints and Wax Prints are as bright on the “right side” as they are on the “wrong side”, and that they are cotton.

-African prints shine brightly off of dark skin, and they are so busy that it is easy to mix them.
-It delights my eyes to see them combined.
+African prints and patterns are so busy that it is easy to mix them with each other and IT’S HARD NOT TO.
+It delights my eyes to see them combined, layered and juxtaposed.
+It’s addictive!

+African print fashion illustration about Laura Volpintesta